collective/collective.patchwatcher/README.rst

 Patchwatcher needs the path to your eggs directory to find the latest version (in our example version 1.1.4) of archetypes.querywidget.
 It will look for changes between both orginal files in versions 1.1.2 and 1.1.4.
+Note, that this is only possible if both versions are present in the eggs directory.
+This is usually the case, when you just updated your version pins and freshly ran buildout.
-If it finds changes, it will try to apply the changes to your overridden file using a three-way-merge.
+If patchwatcher finds changes, it will try to apply the changes to your overridden file using a three-way-merge.

 Add the "-w" option to the script invocation if you want to save the result of the three-way merge.
 The result will then be written back into the override file.
 There may be conflicts, which then have to be resolved manually.